CarsonKiibi/car-listing-app/README.md

 - As a user, I want the application to allow me to add my cars make, model, year and mileage to a listing
 - As a user, I want to view all other listings which may include my own
 - As a user, I want to be able to run the application and decide whether to view listings or add my own, or quit
+- As a user, I want to be able to save the current state of the application (existing car listings)
+- As a user, i want to be able to re-open the saved state of the application